 Part 2.
 How to Download Apple Music to USB Flash Drive

 To address these limitations, you can use DRmare Apple Music Converter.
-It has the ability to remove the protection from Apple Music tracks and convert them to a USB compatible format like MP3, FLAC, AAC, etc. After conversion, you can easily copy Apple Music to any other external storage device, including USB flash drive.
+It has the ability to remove the protection from Apple Music tracks and convert them to a USB compatible format like MP3, FLAC, AIFF, etc. After conversion, you can easily copy Apple Music to any other external storage device, including USB flash drive.

 This powerful software runs at a super fast 30X speed and supports batch conversion.
 So, no matter how many Apple songs you want to move to USB, it can help you do it quickly.
 Plus, it preserves original metadata and lossless sound quality.
 You can enjoy original Apple Music songs on any device anytime.